backdrop-contrib/ajax_comments/README.txt

 - Whether or not Javascript optimization is enabled or disabled
 - Any relevant information from the Firebug console or a similar Javascript debugger
 - Screenshots or screencast videos showing your errors are helpful
+- If you are using the default textareas or any 3rd party Javascript editors like CKeditor, etc.

 TIPS & TRICKS